-VCONN is a 3V-5V supply used to power circuitry in the USB Type-C plug that is required to implement Electronically Marked Cables and other VCONN Powered accessories.
+VCONN is a 5V supply used to power circuitry in the USB Type-C plug that is required to implement Electronically Marked Cables.
 By default the DFP always sources VCONN when connected to an active cable.
-The USB7252C requires the use of two external VCONN FETs.
-The device provides the enables for these FETs, and can detect an over-current event (OCS) by monitoring the output voltage of the FET via the CC pins.
+The USB7052 requires the use of two external VCONN FETs.
+The device provides the enables for these FETs, and can detect an OCS by monitoring the output voltage of the FET via the CC pins.